jrappa1738/UART_VHDL_Arty/README.md

 In Vivado,  import all .vhd files as design sources.
 Add a constraints file for your board.
 If using the Arty, add the constraints included here (UART_constraints.xdc) <br /> <br />
 Synthesize and implement! <br />
 Use a serial terminal program like Uterm to communicate over USB.  <br />
-Type into terminal to send ascii characters to the Arty UART.  <br />
+Type into terminal to send ascii characters to the Arty UART.
+Baud Rate should be set to 115,200 <br />
 Press Button1 on Arty board (or whatever digital input specified in .xdc) to send the received the data back! <br />

 ## State of the project:
 Finished for now.
-This is a way to get any data you want from a PC into the logical fabric of your FPGA design.
-Excellent!
-Could use later as an IP block. <br /> <br />
+This is a way to get any data you want from a PC into the logical fabric of your FPGA design. <br /> <br />
+If I have more time, it could be improved as follows:
+Reset clears out all data in RAM. <br />
+UART Transmitter only transmits valid contents of RAM, rather than entire 256 bytes <br /> Create IP block <br />